 - Set a process in motion

-Note also that the last two points do not restrict leadership to the leading of an organized group of people such as a business or other provider of services/products, etc. The last two points broaden the scope of leadership to anyone, or any collective of people, who inspire or motivate other people to act in some way towards some sort of aim or task or outcome.
+Also consider that the last two points do not restrict leadership to the leading of an organised group of people such as a business or other provider of services/products, etc. The last two points broaden the scope to anyone or any collective of people, who inspire or motivate other people to act in some way towards some sort of aim or task or outcome.

-To do this well at any level is not simple, just as defining leadership is not simple either.
+To do this well at any level is not simple, just as finding a definition is not simple either.

-Some writers understandably make fun of poor leadership, because poor leadership is evident, especially at the highest levels of responsibility.
+Some writers understandably make fun of poor leadership, because when done poorly it is evident, especially at the highest levels of responsibility.

-Some definitions of leadership convey a particular essence of leadership very well, but that is all a single definition can represent - just an essence.
+- Some definitions of leadership convey a particular essence very well, but that is all a single definition can represent - just an essence.